How to Clean an Iron

 It happens.
-You’re ironing and all of a sudden you get too close to some plastic and all of a sudden, a horrible burning smell fills the air and you’ve now got burnt plastic drying onto your iron.
-It’s messy and a pain but we do have a way to fix it.
+You’re ironing and all of a sudden you get too close to some plastic and a horrible burning smell fills the air.
+You’ve now got burnt plastic drying onto your iron.
+It’s messy and a pain, but we have a way to fix it.

 - Immediately unplug your iron after contact with plastic and let it cool.

 - Fill a metal pan with ice cubes and place your iron on top of the cubes.
 This will harden the plastic faster.